 A forex signal is a service which suggests possible trades on currency pairs, often for a fee.
 For traders with less experience, a signal provider can offer a service whereby they recommend which currency pair to trade, the price at which to enter the market, as well as the point at which to execute the trade.
 Signal providers usually use the technical analysis of an experienced trading professional, or specialised software to automatically seek out chart patterns.

 Some traders rely on trading robots or Expert Advisors (EAs) for their forex signals.
 An EA is simply a set of rules or an algorithm that places trades when a specific set of criteria are met.
 EAs can be created by anyone with enough technical knowledge and are often sold online.
+Find out about automated trading with the MT4 platform.

 Generally the source of forex signals falls into one of two camps: